survivejs/webpack-book/manuscript/building/01_source_maps.md

 }
 ```

-In this particular case the difference between the options is minimal.
+In this particular case, the difference between the options is minimal.

 ### `devtool: 'eval-source-map'`